Choose another lake

 Location: DuQuoin City Lake is located in Perry County north of Du Quoin.
 From center of town take State Route 51 North for approximately 4 miles and turn east onto City Lake Road.

-Description: This 210-acre lake has a shoreline length of 12 miles and a maximum depth of 16 feet.
-There is a single lane boat ramp.
-There are no docks, restrooms or concessions available and parking in the gravel lot is limited.
-Much of the shoreline is surrounded by spatterdock (yellow cow lily) which provides excellent fish habitat.
+Description: This 210-acre impoundment has a shoreline length of 12 miles and a maximum depth of 16 feet.
+Much of the lake is relatively shallow and is surrounded by spatterdock (yellow cow lily) along the shoreline, which provides excellent fish habitat.
+There is a gravel boat ramp, but no docks, restrooms or concessions are available and parking in the gravel lot is limited.
+The city of Du Quoin now requires payment of a daily use fee or purchase of an annual pass to use the public boat ramp.

-History and Status of the Sport Fishery: A multi-gear sampling approach has been used to annually assess the fish community in Du Quoin City Lake since 2020, before which only electrofishing was utilized.
-Channel Catfish have been stocked annually since 2020 to supplement low natural recruitment.
-An initial year class of Saugeye fingerlings were stocked during 2022 in an effort to increase piscivore abundance and increase predation Gizzard Shad.
+History and Status of the Sport Fishery: A multi-gear sampling approach has been implemented to assess the fish community in Du Quoin City Lake since 2020, before which only electrofishing was utilized.
+Channel Catfish are stocked when available to supplement poor natural recruitment.
+An initial year class of Saugeye fingerlings were stocked during 2022 in an effort to increase predation on Gizzard Shad.

-2022 survey data suggests that quality fisheries continue to exist for Bluegill, Redear, and Crappie.
-In addition, successive catfish stockings seem to be improving the population and should enhance opportunities for catfsish anglers.
-Although the Largemouth Bass population appears to stable, survey data and angler reports suggest that management actions should occur to increase bass abundance and improve the fishery.
+2023 survey data suggests that quality fisheries continue to exist for Bluegill, Redear, and Crappie.
+In addition, successive catfish stockings seem to be improving the population and should enhance opportunities for catfish anglers.
+Although the Largemouth Bass population appears stable, survey data and angler reports suggest that management actions should occur to increase bass abundance and improve the fishery.
 Therefore, bass regulations are slated to change to a reduced harvest limit of 3/day and 15" minimum length limit.
-A request has been made with the state hatchery system to have 5,000 advanced fingerling (4"-6") bass stocked annually from 2024-2026.
-The overarching goal at Du Quoin City Lake is to maximize piscivore abundance to prey on Gizzard Shad, which directly compete with Bluegill and juvenile bass/crappie for food resources.
+In addition, supplemental bass stockings will occur if fish can be obtained.
+The primary management goal at Du Quoin City Lake is to maintain a quality multispecies fishery.
+Therefore, maximizing piscivore abundance to prey on Gizzard Shad, which directly compete with Bluegill and other sport fish, is a priority.

 Additional Lake Information: Site Regulations: